LAG Poker – The Dream Style?

 A good LAG cash game player knows when to make adjustments and modify how they play.
 Fighting fire with fire is rarely the optimal strategy.
 If you are getting 3 bet regularly from cut-off against the button, 4 bet or play a little tighter.
 Don’t do the same thing and expect different results like lots of players are.
 Adjust and adapt to the table and situation.

 Tip 6: Be Aware of Your Image

 Your table image is critical when it comes to decision making on later rounds.
 Your opponent’s propensity to bluff or hero call you is likely to be based on your table image.
 This is what you have conveyed to your table, for that session.
 Be aware of it and take it into account when making key decisions.
 You may have played 30/28 yesterday but today you may be playing 22/15 and appear very solid.
 This difference in perception could be massive to an opponent.

 What are the Pitfalls of Being a LAG?

-This article has concentrated on the good and bad sides of LAG poker.
-What it is to be a LAG, what skills you need, where you need to be at and the things you need to avoid to pull it off.
+This article has concentrated on the good and bad sides of LAG poker, what it is to be a LAG, what skills you need, where you need to be in your journey and the things you need to avoid to pull it off.
 To sum up: